 CotoloneThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:You should not use this medicine if you have ever had an allergic reaction to prednisolone.
-You should not use prednisolone if you have a fungal infection.
+When This Medicine Should Not Be Used:This medicine is not right for everyone.
+Do not receive this medicine if you had an allergic reaction to prednisolone, or if you have a fungal infection.

 How to Use This Medicine:

 - A nurse or other health provider will give you this medicine.

 - The medicine may be injected into a vein, muscle, or joint.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines and foods can affect how prednisolone works.
 Tell your doctor if you use any of the following:

 - Estrogen, including birth control pills or hormone replacement therapy

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.